xuankimtran/docs-1/pages/katalon-analytics/docs/kt-scheduler.md

 You have created a Trigger to execute a Test Run.
 The execution starts automatically at the time you have configured.

-You can see all Triggers you have created in the **Test Run Types** page.
+You can see all Triggers you have created on the **Test Run Types** page.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-execute-test-runs-by-trigger/list-of-triggers-for-test-run-in-test-run-types-page.png" width=100%>